Mary Morello: Career

 In 2007, Morello had a podcast together with Cindy Sheehan called The Mary Morello and Cindy Sheehan Show.

 Personal life

 Morello was married to Ngethe Njoroge, a Kenyan journalist and diplomat.
-They had one son, Rage Against the Machine guitarist Tom Morello, but divorced a year after he was born.
+They had one son, Rage Against the Machine guitarist Tom Morello in 1964, but divorced a year after he was born.

+Morello turned 100 years old in October 2023.

-Public Appearances
+Public appearances

 Before Rage Against the Machine hit the stage at the Pinkpop Festival in 1994, Morello introduced them as the "Best Band in the Fucking Universe".
 On August 24, 2007, for the Rage Against the Machine reunion, she appeared again.
-On September 13, 2016 at a Prophets of Rage concert, she introduced them as "The best fucking band in the universe."
+On September 13, 2016, at a Prophets of Rage concert, she introduced them as "The best fucking band in the universe."